 Type Of Collagen Supplements

 Types I, II, and V collagen are the most important ones to improve your physical appearance as well as joint health.
 I would always focus on these first, as they give you the most impact without needing to choose some of the more expensive options.
+When selecting collagen powders, the quality and source of collagen peptides are critical.
+Look for hydrolyzed collagen, also known as collagen peptides, which is a form of collagen broken down to be more easily absorbed by the body.
+Hydrolyzed collagen has been linked to a number of health benefits, including skin health and enhanced collagen production in the body.

 Source Of Collagen

-You can get collagen from all types of animals, but the best options are from grass-fed, hormone, and antibiotic-free cows.
+You can get collagen from all types of animals, but the best options are from grass-fed hormone, and antibiotic-free cows.
 If you want to get the full range of all collagen types mentioned above, then you'll need a supplement sourced from different animals, including fish.

 Some collagen supplements are available as flavored options, but I generally prefer to have something that is completely tasteless.
 The advantage of this is that you can easily mix it with drinks or into your breakfast cereal for a quick boost in the morning.